NavinBondade/Lisa-An-AI-That-Writes-Lovely-Poems/README.md

 are running away from everyone who loves you from your <br>
 husband is stretched out on the ground as if he <br>
 brings me chocolate from the pentagon dark chocolates shaped like</p>

+<h2>Conclusion</h2>
+<p>In this project, I have created a deep learning model that foretells how the stock price of a company will behave by considering major news headlines with an impressive accuracy of 98 percent.</p>